wotbrew/clafka/README.md

 Low hanging fruit:
 - There are no type hints!
 - More tests would be good
-- Keep the library simple, its not designed as competition for java api's or clj-kafka, its just a wrapper!

 ## License
 Copyright © 2015 MixRadio